celo-org/docs/blog/16-03-2023-Creating-a-charity-donation-dApp-using-Celo-Composer-and-React-and-RainbowKit-Celo/creating-a-charity-donation-dApp-using-celo-composer-and-react-and-rainbowKit-celo.md

-Navigate to your project, and let's continue buildingbuidling.
+Navigate to your project, and let's continue building.

-**Building out the smart contract**
+## Building out the smart contract

-In your IDE, drill-downdrilldown packages to see the hardhat folderfoler,.
-Hhere we will see contracts folder with inbuilt contracts
+In your IDE, drill-down packages to see the hardhat folder.
+Here we will see contracts folder with inbuilt contracts

 ![Vscode file explorer](https://i.imgur.com/KfOuJvO.png)